Barbara Bullock: Early life and education

-Evolution of her art
+Career

+Portraits

-During her early years, Bullock painted portraits of famous Americans, friends and family members.
+Bullock initially painted portraits of famous Americans, friends, and family members.
 Most of her early works were watercolors.
 She sought to show the humanity of Black people, she told an interviewer in 1966, but finally decided to paint what she felt.

 In the 1960s, she became acquainted with other African American artists in Philadelphia.
 Several had attended or were attending the prestigious Pennsylvania Academy of the Fine Arts (PAFA): Charles Pridgen, Cranston Walker, Richard Watson.
 Pridgen, Walter Edmonds and sculptor John Simpson were among those who had their own studios.
 She hung out with Joe Bailey, Moe Brooker, James Brantley, Charles Searles and Ellen Powell Tiberino to talk about their craft, the lack of exhibition opportunities and other issues.
 The seasoned artists offered advice and critiques of her work.

-Bullock, Tiberino, Reba Dickerson Hill and Fern Stanford were among the few working Black female artists at the time.
+Bullock, Tiberino, Reba Dickerson Hill, and Fern Stanford were among the few working Black female artists at the time.
 Noting that many male artists were supported by their wives and married females were not readily accepted, Bullock decided not to get married.
 “I married my art,” she stated in the catalog for the Swarthmore College exhibit “Ubiquitous Presence” in 2022.